EnriqueMoran/mandelbrot-set-gif-generator/README.md

 ## Version

 **Version 0.1:** Mandelbrot set is generated on a png image.
-There is some errors at the bottom of image.
+There are some errors at the bottom of image.

 ## Output